 Calculating distances from schools

-When thinking about which schools to list as preferences, one of the factors we take into consideration is the child’s distance from the school.
+When thinking about which schools to list as preferences, you should be aware that one of the factors we take into consideration is the child’s distance from the school.

-We calculate the distance using a computerised system based on ordinance survey coordinates.
-These are calculated as a straight line measurement, in metres, between the pupil’s home address and an agreed point at the school site (refer to the Secondary School admissions criteria 2018 for details).
+We calculate the distance using a computerised system based on ordnance survey coordinates.
+These are calculated as a straight line measurement, in metres, between the pupil’s home address and an agreed point at the school site (refer to the School admission arrangements for details).
 It does not take into account walking, cycling or driving routes.

 Other websites that provide distance measuring facilities (such as 192.com), don’t measure home to school distances as defined by us, so may produce different measurements.

-If you move house after you’ve submitted your preference form you should contact us to let us know.
+If you move house after you’ve submitted your application form you should contact us to let us know.
 We’ll tell you whether the change in circumstances can be considered.